 Clearfield manufactures high quality fiber and copper assemblies with an industry-standard or customer-specified configuration.
-Industry-standard assemblies built include but are not limited to: single mode fiber, multi-fiber, CATV node assembly, DS1 Telco, DS 3 (734/735) coax, Category 5e and 6, SCSI, Token Ring, and V.35.
-In addition, Clearfield's engineering services team works alongside the engineering design departments of our OEM customers to design and manufacture custom solutions for both in-the-box as well as network connectivity assemblies specific to that customer's product line.
+Industry-standard assemblies built include but are not limited to: single mode fiber, multimode fiber, multi-fiber, CATV node assembly, DS1 Telco, DS 3 (734/735) coax, Category 5e and 6,

+SCSI, Token Ring, and V.35.
+In addition, Clearfield's engineering services team works alongside the engineering design departments of our original equipment manufacturer ("OEM") customers to design and manufacture custom solutions for both in-the-box as well as network connectivity assemblies specific to that customer's product line.